vmware/vmware-aria-operations-integration-sdk/README.md

 ## Contributing

 The vmware-aria-operations-integration-sdk project team welcomes contributions from the community.
-Before you start working with this project please read and sign our Contributor License Agreement (https://cla.vmware.com/cla/1/preview).
+Before you start working with this project please read and sign our [Contributor License Agreement](https://cla.vmware.com/cla/1/preview).
-If you wish to contribute code and you have not signed our Contributor Licence Agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
+If you wish to contribute code, and you have not signed our Contributor Licence Agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).